saylordotorg/course_polsc301/Unit09.md

+---
+layout: default
+title: "POLSC301: American Political Thought"
+course_description: "An exploration of the theories that have shaped American political thought from the colonial era to the 1960s.
+Topics include individualism, capitalism, industrialism, slavery, equality, social progressivism, and the civil rights movement."
+next: ../Unit10
+previous: ../Unit08
+---
 **Unit 9: The Sixties: Rebellion and Backlash** <span id="9"></span> *Cultural and political changes converged in the 1960s to create a situation seen by some as a welcome social revolution and by others as